mihaiiftode/sample_app/README.md

 by [Michael Hartl](http://www.michaelhartl.com/).

 Email functionality is not activated on host, will result in an error.
+All image hosting is done on production, no s3 integration provided
 ## License

 All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/)